Do Men Get Varicose Veins?

 Ultrasound Guided Sclerotherapy (UGS) is a highly specialised procedure for treating varicose veins that are hidden beneath the skin.
 With ultrasound guidance, the doctor can accurately guide the needle and inject the hidden abnormal veins with a special solution (sclerosant), while observing the process on the ultrasound monitor.
 The treated vein will collapse and gradually be absorbed by the body.

-VenaSeal is another amazing treatment which glues the offending vein shut.
+VenaSeal is another amazing treatment that glues the offending vein shut.
 The VenaSeal procedure involves the placement of a very small amount of VenaSeal medical glue into the vein through a small catheter.
 Once the affected vein is closed, blood is immediately re-routed through other healthy veins in the leg.
 Patients can return to their normal activities right after the treatment.

 - Men get varicose veins too.